thotadattaaneesh/thotadattaaneesh/README.md

 <table border="0" width="100%">
   <tr>
     <td width="70%">
-      I’m an <b>Honors MS in Computer Science (AI/ML Thesis) student at the State University of New York at Buffalo</b>, currently maintaining a 3.81/4.0 GPA.
+      I'm an <b>Honors MS in Computer Science (AI/ML Thesis) student at the State University of New York at Buffalo</b>, currently maintaining a 3.81/4.0 GPA.
 Alongside my coursework in NLP, Information Retrieval, and Algorithms, I serve as a <b>Graduate Research Assistant</b> under Dr. David Doermann.
 Currently, I am also architecting next-gen LLM systems as an <b>AI Software Engineer Intern at Firstep</b>.
       <br/><br/>
       With previous experience as a <b>Software Engineer I at Maximl Labs</b>, I specialize in shipping production-grade code, orchestrating multi-agent RAG pipelines, and optimizing high-volume distributed architectures.
       <br/><br/>